DAClopotaritei/DAClopotaritei/README.md

 - Excel Master (MO211).

 ## Community Involvement
-- Member of IT Romania
+- Member of IT Romania;
-- Member of a variety of IT groups on a multitude of platforms.
+- Member of a variety of IT groups on a multitude of platforms;
-- Bugs-Hunter/Feature-Finder
+- Bugs-Hunter/Feature-Finder.